 1966.
 Tucsa, Oklahoma.
 Deux bandes rivales, les Socs - la jeunesse dorée de la ville - et les Greasers - sortes de blousons noirs aux cheveux gominés -, se livrent une guerre sans merci.
 Ponyboy Curtis, quatorze ans, est un Greaser.
 Il traîne dans les rues avec ses copains qui, comme lui, sont des loubards.
 Mais le meurtre d'un Soc bouleverse brutalement sa vie insouciante, le mettant hors la loi.
 Au fil d'événements dramatiques, le jeune garçon va devenir adulte et faire l'apprentissage de l'amour et de la mort.

-A soul-stirring novel about the choices we make regarding our past, from the New York Times bestselling author of Wish You Were Here and She's Not There.
-Olivia McAfee knows the pain of starting over.
-Her seemingly perfect life in Boston with her husband, a brilliant surgeon, and their son, Asher, is shattered when her husband reveals a darker side.
-She finds herself back in her quiet New Hampshire hometown, taking over her father's beekeeping business.
-Lily Campanello also seeks a fresh start when she and her mom move to Adams, New Hampshire, for her final year of high school.
-Their new beginnings bring hope, and their lives intertwine when Asher falls for Lily.
-For the first time, Lily feels happiness, but doubts about trust linger.
-Tragedy strikes when Olivia receives a call about Lily's death, and Asher becomes a suspect.
-Olivia believes in her son's innocence but can't ignore the troubling traits he shares with his father.
-As the investigation unfolds, she realizes Asher has hidden more than he revealed.
-This riveting novel combines suspense with an unforgettable love story, exploring the secrets we keep and the risks we take to discover our true selves.
+A soul-stirring novel about what we choose to keep from our past and what we choose to leave behind.
+Olivia McAfee knows the pain of starting over after her seemingly perfect life in Boston is shattered by her husband's darker side.
+She finds herself back in her quiet New Hampshire hometown, taking over her father’s beekeeping business and raising her son, Asher.
+Lily Campanello also seeks a fresh start when she and her mother move to Adams, New Hampshire, for her final year of high school.
+Their paths intertwine when Asher falls for Lily, who experiences happiness for the first time.
+However, doubts about trust linger.
+Tragedy strikes when Olivia receives a call about Lily's death, with Asher being questioned by the police.
+Olivia believes in her son’s innocence but struggles with the echoes of his father's temper in Ash.
+As the investigation unfolds, she realizes he has kept secrets from her.
+This riveting tale weaves suspense with an unforgettable love story, exploring the depths of the secrets we keep and the risks we take to discover our true selves.

 When Willow is born with severe osteogenesis imperfecta, her parents are devastated--she will suffer hundreds of broken bones as she grows, a lifetime of pain.
 Every expectant parent will tell you that they don't want a perfect baby, just a healthy one.
 Charlotte and Sean O'Keefe would have asked for a healthy baby, too, if they'd been given the choice.
 Instead, their lives are made up of sleepless nights, mounting bills, the pitying stares of "luckier" parents, and maybe worst of all, the what-ifs.
 What if their child had been born healthy?
 But it's all worth it because Willow is, funny as it seems, perfect.
 She's smart as a whip, on her way to being as pretty as her mother, kind, brave, and for a five-year-old an unexpectedly deep source of wisdom.
 Willow is Willow, in sickness and in health.
 Everything changes, though, after a series of events forces Charlotte and her husband to confront the most serious what-ifs of all.
 What if Charlotte had known earlier of Willow's illness?
 What if things could have been different?
 What if their beloved Willow had never been born?
 To do Willow justice, Charlotte must ask herself these questions and one more.
 What constitutes a valuable life?